Tag Archives: Michael Golden

 Then the unthinkable happens.

 This was always the dilemma in the Jurassic franchise, the danger of these wild animals against the need to preserve them, to understand they’re just acting naturally, to nurture their instincts and let them be themselves.
 But of course, a little bit of Chaos Theory always got in the way and made it more exciting for us.
 In the end Muldoon is subdued by the villagers and the ‘raptors are poised to attack again, no longer in any mood to discern friendly human from foe.
-But the villagers and their strange movements jump in front of them to kneel before their gods.
+But the villagers and their strange movements jump in front of them and kneel before their gods.

-With the death of their sister, the confusion over friend and foe and now these strange people Alf and Celia decide to take off.
+With the death of their sister, the confusion over friend and foe and now these strange people Celia and Alf decide to take off.
 There are only two of them now.
 They know they’re the only ones but the world is a big place, so they run across the bridge, chew at its ropes to collapse it and head off in search of more of their kind.
 The last word is left to Alan Grant.

 In America readers got another mini-series and an annual before a short-lived ongoing monthly, altogether another 14 stories which we never got here.
 In fact, it wasn’t until I was researching the comic’s origins for the blog that I discovered there had been any more after this.
-Back in the 90s it was a couple of months before I realised the comic had officially finished, what with it having taken a lengthy break before between #10 and #11 and of course the Christmas season kept me busy.
+Back in the 90s it was a couple of months before I realised the comic had officially finished, what with it having taken a lengthy break before between #10 and #11 and of course the Christmas season kept me busy after this issue.

-When I eventually realised the next issue was overdue I went back and checked and of course there was no date for the next issue, but as discussed above there wasn’t really any finality either.
+When I eventually realised the next issue was overdue I went back and checked and of course there was no date for its release, but as discussed above there wasn’t really any finality either.
 But I have to say I ended up really liking this ending, with the three ‘raptors out in the wild they could pop up anywhere in the world.
 Who knew what chaos could be sowed from having extinct creatures back in the world.
 In fact, 24 years later this was how Jurassic World: Fallen Kingdom ended.

-Before the series is over there’s the small matter of what caused the future cataclysm in Mark Shultz’s Xenozoic Tales: History Lesson, written and drawn by him and coloured for Jurassic Park readers by Christine Courtier.
-It was renamed Cadillacs and Dinosaurs for these final issues (although a story has been chosen without dinosaurs!) because the cartoon based on Mark’s comics had begun in the UK, but these are the original comic strips, so the blurb on the cover is somewhat misleading.
+Before this comic series is over there’s the small matter of what caused the future cataclysm in Mark Shultz’s Xenozoic Tales: History Lesson, written and drawn by him and coloured by Christine Courtier.
+It was renamed Cadillacs and Dinosaurs for these final issues (although a story has been chosen without dinosaurs) because the cartoon based on Mark’s comics had begun in the UK, but these are the original comic strips, so the blurb on the cover is somewhat misleading.
 So, do we get our answers as promised last month?
 Annoyingly, no.

 Hannah and most of those present know the bomb is just a shell.
 It’s been dismantled and emptied, they know it didn’t cause the cataclysm because of facts in the books.
-However, there are a band of people who don’t care about facts and instead believe the bomb itself is ‘evil’ and should be destroyed, even if that means taking the library and the entirety of human history with it, along with everything they could learn about the actual cataclysm and how they can overcome it.
+However, there are a band of people who don’t care about facts and instead believe the bomb itself is ‘evil’ and should be destroyed, even if that means taking the library and the entirety of human history with it, along with everything they could learn about their history, the actual cataclysm and how they can overcome it.

 The Jurassic Park comic was a big deal to me as a teen and I’ve really enjoyed reliving it 28 years later

-Back to this issue and Hannah’s frustration is palpable and I can imagine how this would’ve read in the early days of the original comic s that’s how I’m reviewing it, instead of the disappointing climax it was never intended to be.
+Back to this issue and Hannah’s frustration is palpable and I can imagine how this would’ve read in the early days of the original comic, so that’s how I’m reviewing it, instead of the disappointing climax it was never intended to be.
 She pulls a gun on one of the workers and demands to be taken to the sluice gate where she’s able to stop the flood and save about half the books from being completely destroyed, almost losing her life in the process.

-Read in the correct order this would’ve solidified Jack and Hannah’s friendship (and perhaps more) for Mark’s original readers, Jack’s concern for Hannah is written as being something of a surprise to him.
+Read in the correct order this would’ve solidified Jack and Hannah’s friendship (and perhaps more) for Mark’s original readers, with Jack’s concern for Hannah written as being something of a surprise to him.
 Then, as you can see on this final page he doesn’t understand the importance of the books, putting the two characters back to being at odds with one another as their relationship developed.
 Unfortunately we never got to enjoy this aspect of Xenozoic Tales because all our chapters were out of order.

 So that’s it for the UK’s version of Jurassic Park.
 Back in the 90s the movie’s comic sequel was left hanging yet at the same time it felt like the perfect end.
 Taking these characters and dinosaurs so far outside of the confines of the movies had enthralled me and they’ve held up really well.
 Yes, I didn’t like the contradictions to the original film and so sadly by the end the strip simply can’t fit in with the movie sequels anymore.